danbev/learning-ai/notes/llava.md

     ggml_tensor *ln_2_b;
 }
 ```
-Now this is the text encoder part of the model and represents a a tranformer
-attention layer.
 These layers will get populated clip context.

 After that the current `gguf` context is set on the clip context:
 ```c++